Tee0125/cloudflare_ddns/README.md

 # Prerequisite

-To use $lt;blah.mydomain&gt; for ddns, &lt;mydomain&gt; should be registered to cloudflare
+To use blah.&lt;mydomain&gt; for ddns, &lt;mydomain&gt; should be registered to cloudflare

 # Usage